LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

-Building on the results from the previous analysis, we extend our exploration to evaluate the LLM's capabilities in emulating various control logics.
-We apply this analysis to five industrial processes outlined in ICSPatch~\cite{rajput2023icspatch}: \textit{Aircraft Flight Control}, \textit{Anaerobic Digestion Reactor}, \textit{Chemical Plant}, \textit{Desalination Plant}, and \textit{Smart Grid}.
-These systems were accessed through CODESYS on a WAGO PFC200 PLC, with Modbus as the communication protocol.
+Building on the previous analysis, we extend our exploration to evaluate ByT5's capabilities in emulating various control programs.
+We apply this evaluation to five industrial processes from ICSPatch~\cite{rajput2023icspatch}: \textit{Aircraft Flight Control}, \textit{Anaerobic Digestion Reactor}, \textit{Chemical Plant}, \textit{Desalination Plant}, and \textit{Smart Grid}.
+These systems were accessed through CODESYS on a WAGO PFC200 PLC using the Modbus communication protocol.